keepkey/keepkey-firmware/README.md

         * Note : the files are located in "build" directory in source folder

-* Note : Since we are currently building the image with Linux machine and the debugger is running on Windows, the embedded location of the source code in "elf" files are not recognized by the j-link debug.
+* Note : Since we are currently building the image with Linux machine and the debugger is running on Windows, the embedded location of the source code in "elf" files are not recognized by the j-link debugger.
 You will have to manually set the path as you debug the code.

 ```
 ```